Historic Locomotive

 Locomotive #299B15 Class Steam Locomotive

-Discover the remarkable story of the first steam locomotive built by Walkers Limited in 1897 and our dedicated restoration efforts to preserve this piece of Queensland railway heritage.
+Discover the remarkable story of the first steam locomotive built by Walkers Limited in 1897, an important piece of Queensland railway heritage preserved at our facility.

 Historic Locomotive #299